14 Magical Holiday Activities in Central Massachusetts

 7. Visit the Lancaster Celebration of Lights.

-This fun drive through winter wonderland takes place at the Bolton Fairgrounds.
+This fun drive through winter wonderland takes place at the Bolton Fairgrounds from November 29 – December 30, 2024.
 The location is transformed into a mile-long roadway of spectacular light displays.
 Tune into a local radio station for fun Christmas music and bring some hot chocolate with you to enjoy in the car.

-Tickets for the Celebration of Lights range from $22 (Thursdays) to $25 (weekends and holidays) per car when purchased in advance; tickets are more expensive at the gate.
-(Also, keep in mind if they sell out online, there will not be any tickets available at the gate.)
+Tickets for the Celebration of Lights range from $22 (Thursdays) to $25 (weekends and holidays) for one car when purchased in advance; tickets are more expensive at the gate.
+Buses/limos are more expensive ($50).
+Keep in mind if they sell out online, there will not be any tickets available at the gate.

 8. See the Trans-Siberian Orchestra in Worcester.

-Tickets range from $39 to $109+.
+Tickets range from $60 to $120, plus fees.
 It’s a great way to spend the weekend after Thanksgiving!

 9. See a Christmas show at the Hanover Theatre.